-Figure 60: Number of alcohol related hospital admissions in Merton for 2020/21 compared to the monthly 2017-2020 average.
+Figure 60\: Number of alcohol related hospital admissions in Merton for the years 2017/18 until 2020/21.
 Source: SWL CCG.

-4.5.5 In Merton there has been an increase in alcohol related deaths in hospital in 2020/21, when compared to 2017-2020 (an average of 43 deaths in 2020/2021 compared with 18 deaths per year in 2017-2020).
+4.5.5 In Merton the number of alcohol related deaths in hospital is similar or slightly higher than previous years (17 deaths in 2020/2021 compared with an average of 15 deaths per year in 2017-2020)\.
 This is keeping with national trends.
-There has also been an increase of 231.6% in alcohol related hospital admissions for the same time period (Figure 60).The number of Merton residents who were referred for support in addressing problematic alcohol use in 2019/20 reduced, compared to 2018/19.
+There has been an increase in alcohol related hospital admissions from 2019/2020 to 2020/2021(Figure 60).
+Overall from 2017/18 until 2020/21 there has been 62 alcohol related deaths.
+The number of Merton residents who were referred for support in addressing problematic alcohol use in 2019/20 reduced, compared to 2018/19.
 Analysis of referral data indicates that this was in part due to more restricted access to primary and secondary care (which are both significant sources of referral) due to the pandemic.
 Merton has instigated monthly reporting of treatment referral rates for alcohol.
 This data indicates that as restrictions were relaxed referral rates have returned to pre-pandemic levels.